danmacklin/erlang_cep/README.md

 Windows are configured through a list of tuples.
 Version 0.1 supports the following configuration parameters.

+The first element in the tuple is the parameter name, the second is a value or atom.

 * {NumberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
 * {WindowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),
 * {WindowType , size / time} 	- The type of the window size or time.
 * {Consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
 For example if this flag is set to consecutive, and NumberOfMatches is set to 3, then the reduce function will fire if the Row Function for three consecutive elements match
 * {matchType, standard / matchRecognise / every}
 * {resetStrategy, restart / noRestart}	- After the Reduce Function runs should the window be reset or carry on.
+* {delete, yes / no} - After the Reduce Function runs should matched data be removed from the window.

 The default WindowType is size.
 The default Consecutive parameter is consecutive.